intershop/intershop-pwa/docs/guides/formly.md

 ## Customizing Form Logic

 There are many ways to change the behavior of a form and its fields.
-Custom field types, wrappers, extensions and extras are registered in [formly.module.ts](../../src/app/shared/formly/formly.module.ts) using the `forRoot()` function.
+Custom field types, wrappers, extensions and extras are registered in [formly.module.ts](../../src/app/shared/formly/formly.module.ts) using the `forChild()` function.
-For more information about what can be done in the `forRoot()` function, refer to the official documentation and [`ConfigOption`](https://github.com/ngx-formly/ngx-formly/blob/main/src/core/src/lib/models/config.ts#L49) type definition.
+For more information about what can be done in the `forChild()` function, refer to the official documentation and [`ConfigOption`](https://github.com/ngx-formly/ngx-formly/blob/main/src/core/src/lib/models/config.ts#L49) type definition.
+Note that we use the `forChild` method here instead of the normal `forRoot` approach.
+This is because the only difference between the two approaches is that `forRoot` additionally provides the `FormlyConfig` service which is provided in root anyways.
+Using `forChild` allows us to solve some injection issues in lazy loaded modules.

+If you need to - for some reason - completely override the Formly configuration in a module lower in the injection tree, feel free to use the `forRoot` method and thus provide a fresh instance of the `FormlyConfig` service.

 ### Custom Field Types